 Micro:bit is a small programmable computer that can be coded from several web browsers without any software requirements.
 The micro:bit comes with LEDs, buttons, connection pins, sensors, wireless communication, and a USB interface.
 This platform features lesson plans with detailed activities for teachers to integrate micro:bit into primary and secondary school classrooms.

 TinkerCAD is an app used for coding, 3D design, and electronics.
-Students can program and assemble electronics, and use codeblocks.
-Students can also use computer modeling tools to create innovative projects through 3D printing and laser cutting.
+Students can program and assemble electronics, use codeblocks, and also utilize computer modeling tools to make innovative projects through 3D printing and laser cutting.

-Inkscape is a graphics editor with flexible drawing tools, broad file format compatibility, and powerful text tools.
+Inkscape is a graphics editor with flexible drawing instruments, broad file format compatibility, and powerful text tools.
 This platform can be used to transform ideas into final designs using the vector graphics tools.

-Easel is a free software platform that allows for users to design, create, and carve from a single platform.
+Easel is a free software platform that allows for users to design, create, and carve from a single program.
 Easel simplifies the design process by providing intuitive tools and interactive applications.

 OnShape is a computer aided design program designed for students and teachers.
 Students can learn how to create computer models and three dimensional renderings on any iOS or Android device.
 They can also collaborate on projects by working in groups to simultaneously edit files.